 Table S4 – Rate ratios for the change in asthma visits due to a 5 µg/m3 increase in PM on non-wildfire and wildfire days in the single-fraction models (sensitivity analysis with a rolling seven-day average of daily mean relative humidity included in the base model in addition to a rolling seven-day average of daily mean temperature).

 Table S5 – Estimated coefficients from the two-fraction model: comparison between the primary and sensitivity analyses.

+Figure S1 – Histogram of daily hours of recorded wildfire smoke exposure for the 188 wildfire days designated in this study.